 When an employee loses interest in their role, it affects their motivation levels—and ultimately, their productivity.
-Loss of interest can be down to a number of reasons: perhaps they begin to find the work monotonous, or maybe it isn’t challenging enough for them.
-What’s important is establishing where that engagement was lost—that’s where Hackman & Oldham’s Job Characteristics Model comes in.
+Loss of motivation can results from a number of different reasons: perhaps they begin to find the work monotonous, or maybe it isn’t challenging enough.
+What’s important is establishing where that engagement was lost.

 This is the issue that organizational psychologists Greg R. Oldham and J. Richard Hackman sought to address.
 In 1975, they studied 658 workers in 62 jobs across seven organizations, publishing the resulting theory the following year.
 Their Job Characteristics Model remains a blueprint for job design 40 years later.